 CHECK OUT STEP-BY-STEP EPLEY MANEUVER GUIDE

 It’s not known what causes the fragments to dislodge but most sufferers are aged over 40, so experts think it could be part of the ageing process.
-In some cases it could be due to a knock to the head or an inner ear infection like labrynthitis.
+In some cases, it could be due to a knock to the head or an inner ear infection like labyrinthitis.

 It causes intense vertigo, which typically lasts no longer than a minute.
 An attack is triggered by a change in head position – often getting out of bed, rolling over or just looking up.

 The Epley maneuver, usually performed by a doctor or therapist, involves four separate head movements designed to use gravity to move the crystals back to a place where they will no longer cause symptoms.